A Series of Firsts.

 More responsive

-- CTIA Annual Wireless Survey, August 2020
+- CTIA Annual Wireless Survey, September 2024

 - Accenture, How the Wireless Industry Powers the U.S. Economy, 2018

-- BLS Quarterly Census of Employment and Wages (2017 average)
+- BLS Quarterly Census of Employment and Wages

-- CTIA Annual Wireless Survey, August 2020
+- CTIA Annual Wireless Survey, July 2024

 - Accenture, How 5G Can Help Municipalities Become Vibrant Smart Cities, Feb.
 2017